 Obviously, it’s not just technical ability.
 Plenty of people can learn to code.
 It’s the soft skills that count.
 You don’t know conflict resolution until you have two five year olds, and you have to get them to compromise in a manner where both parties feel like they were the victor.
 And you won’t understand the phrase “allocation of assets” until you have four children, each of whom is in two different sports, with music lessons, one car and a gas budget.
 We’re good at that!
 We are logistical ninjas.

 In a basic way, we will work hard for a company, because we are always ever-aware we are not working for ourselves.
-We have tiny humans at home that count on us to feed and cloth and house them and we will bring that sense of responsibility to a company.
+We have tiny humans at home that count on us to feed and clothe and house them and we will bring that sense of responsibility to a company.

 So, how are we going to get some more mommies in tech?
 First of all, I’d like to issue a challenge.
 I want everyone in this room at some point in the next few weeks, find a stay at home mom you know and ask her, “Do you love being a stay at home mom?”
 If she says “Oh my gosh yes!
 Let me tell you about my newest Pinterest creation!”
 Leave her alone, she’s happy!